nyan1992/Gravital/README.md

 # Your Own Personal AI Chatbot
 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)   [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)
 ## What's This?
-DiscordChatAI-GPT2 is an AI Discord chatbot based on [aitextgen's](https://github.com/minimaxir/aitextgen) implementation of GPT-2.
-There is a full, start-to-finish [tutorial](https://github.com/johnnymcmike/DiscordChatAI-GPT2/blob/master/TUTORIAL.md) for setting up and training the bot on your discord server's history, and I have observed it to pick up on my server's inside jokes, say usernames, and generally type a lot like one of us with surprising coherency.
+Gravital is an AI Discord chatbot based on [aitextgen's](https://github.com/minimaxir/aitextgen) implementation of GPT-2.
+There is a full, start-to-finish [tutorial](https://github.com/johnnymcmike/Gravital/blob/master/TUTORIAL.md) for setting up and training the bot on your discord server's history, and I have observed it to pick up on my server's inside jokes, say usernames, and generally type a lot like one of us with surprising coherency.

 This project is forked from https://github.com/NickBrisebois/DiscordChatAI-GPT2, which used gpt-2-simple, an older implementation of GPT-2 by the same creator.
 While great, this led to issues, as it was hard to get training working on my own hardware, and generally was lacking some features that I think make a big difference to the believability of the results and the usability of the program.